Gulf Hammock WMA

 This brochure is designed to provide the public with information and a summary of regulations pertaining to hunting and other recreational use on the Gulf Hammock Wildlife Management Area.
 Regulations that are new or differ substantially from last year are shown in bold print.
 Area users should familiarize themselves with all regulations.
 For exact wording of the wildlife laws and regulations, see the Florida Fish and Wildlife Conservation Commission’s wildlife code, on file with the Secretary of State and state libraries.
 This brochure, the Florida Hunting Regulations handbook, and Recreational User Permit worksheet should provide the information necessary for you to plan your hunting activities.
-These publications are available from any Commission office, county tax collector and at MyFWC.com.
+These publications are available at MyFWC.com.

 Persons using wildlife management areas are required to have appropriate licenses, permits and stamps.
 The following persons are exempt from all license and permit requirements (except for quota permits when listed as “no exemptions,” recreational use permits, antlerless deer permits and the Migratory Bird Hunting and Conservation Stamp [federal duck stamp]): Florida residents who are 65 years of age or older; residents who possess a Florida Resident Disabled Person Hunting and Fishing Certificate; residents in the U.S. Armed Forces, not stationed in Florida, while home on leave for 30 days or less, upon submission of orders; and children under 16 years of age.
 Children under 16 years of age are exempt from the federal duck stamp.
 Anyone born on or after June 1, 1975 and 16 years of age or older must have passed a Commission-approved hunter-safety course prior to being issued a hunting license, except the Hunter Safety Mentoring exemption allows anyone to purchase a hunting license and hunt under the supervision of a licensed hunter, 21 years of age or older.

-A $275 recreational use permit is required to hunt on this area; there are no exemptions except that 1 dependent child, under 16 years of age, per permittee may hunt under the supervision of the permittee and is exempt from the fee.
+A $417 recreational use permit is required to hunt on this area; there are no exemptions except that 1 dependent child, under 16 years of age, per permittee may hunt under the supervision of the permittee and is exempt from the fee.
+A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
 The number of available recreational use permits will be indicated on the recreational use worksheet.
 Recreational use permits are not transferable.

 All general laws and regulations relating to wildlife and fish shall apply unless specifically exempted for this area.
 Hunting or the taking of wildlife or fish on this area shall be allowed only during the open seasons and in accordance with the following regulations: